timroes/gridka-android-workshop/README.md

 License
 -------
 This sources are available under [CC0](http://creativecommons.org/publicdomain/zero/1.0/)/public domain.
-This means you are free to use them in whatever way you like.
+This means you are free to use them in whatever way you like, without needing to leave any copyright notice.